 With the system properly filled and measured with your gauge, head to the passenger compartment and check the temperature of the air exiting the vents.
 On a system that is operating really well, the temperature will be in the upper-30s Fahrenheit.
 Also keep in mind that if your system is cooling air in the 30 degrees Fahrenheit range, the compressor will tend to turn itself on and off, causing the temperature to go up and down slightly.
 This is not a defect of the system; the compressor turns itself off as the evaporator nears the freezing temperature of water.
 This prevents the evaporator from becoming frozen and clogged with icy buildup.

-Accessing the high and low pressure ports requires you to remove the cowl panel.
-See our article on Cowl Panel Removal for more information.
+Accessing the high side pressure port is easier to access by removing the engine cover.
+See our article on Removing the Engine Cover for more information.

-Shown here is the low side refrigerant port on the C5 A6 (green arrow) and the high side refrigerant port (purple arrow).
-Unscrew the plastic caps and remove them.
+Shown here is the low side refrigerant port on the Mk4 Jetta (green arrow).
+Unscrew the plastic cap and remove it.

-Attach the high and low side pressure fittings for the gauge assembly.
-Make sure that the valves are in the closed position when attaching.
+Attach the high side pressure fitting for the gauge assembly.
+As before, make sure that the valve is in the closed position when attaching.
 Don't worry about mixing up the low and high side fittings as they are different sizes.

-Hang the gauge set on the underside of the hood as shown here and follow the manufacturer's instructions for adding refrigerant via the yellow pressure line shown here.
+Hang the gauge set on the underside of the hood as shown here and follow the manufacturer's instructions for adding refrigerant via the yellow or fill line shown here.